basilhendroff/truenas-iocage-dnsmasq/README.md

 ### Execution

-Once you've downloaded the script and prepared the configuration file, run this script (`./dnsmasq-jail.sh`).
+Once you've downloaded the script and prepared the configuration file, run this script (`script dnsmasq.log ./dnsmasq-jail.sh`).
 The script will run for several minutes.
 When it finishes, your jail will be created and DNSMasq will be installed.

 ### Test